sahib/rmlint/docs/rmlint.1.rst

     Read or write cached checksums from the extended file attributes.
     This feature can be used to speed up consecutive runs.

-    The same notes as in ``--cache`` apply.
+    This is an slighter securer alternative to ``--cache``, but the same notes as in ``--cache`` apply.

     **NOTE:** Many tools do not support extended file attributes properly, resulting in a loss of the information when copying the file or editing it.
-    Also, this is a linux specific feature that works not on all filesystems and only if you write permissions to the file.
+    Also, this is a linux specific feature that works not on all filesystems and only if you have write permissions to the file.

 :``-C --cache file.json``: